 Ongoing regulation under the Supplementary Provisions Act remains the best option for these service types.

-Mobiles and occasional care services are required to participate in Assessment and Rating on the same basis as services regulated under the National Law.
+Mobile, occasional care and MAC services are required to participate in Assessment and Rating on the same basis as services regulated under the National Law.

 Venue Management Plans

 The Department recognises that mobile services are a unique service type providing a valuable service particularly to remote and rural communities.
 Following sector consultations, venue management plans will remain for mobile services, and plans submitted by approved mobile services will be considered on their merits.